pingswept/blog/static/projects.markdown

 <a href="http://www.flickr.com/photos/pingswept/3847493746/"><img src="http://farm3.static.flickr.com/2442/3847493746_5f0018d6f3.jpg" width="375" height="500" alt="Ben, method air on the zipline" /></a>

 *Sandhill Challenge car*

+In those heady days of the dotcom boom, when doing stupid things was smart, detritus from the MIT, Stanford, and Yale solar car teams coalesced to build a soapbox derby car.
+A few months before the race, we measured the slope of Sand Hill Road at night to determine the optimal weight for the car.
+(Strangely, this attracted the attention of the cops.
+How much less threatening can you get than measuring the slope of a piece of asphalt?)

+With a strong pushing team at the start, you want a very heavy car (~350 kg) to win.
+We built ours around a massive piece of steel I-beam with a rack for lead plates underneath.
+Unfortunately, we overestimated the strength of our pushing team.
+During each of our runs, we were removing lead plates and improving our time, but it was too little, too late.
+I think we placed fourth.

+In the picture below, you can see we are delivering a sound thrashing to a block of cheese.

 <a href="http://www.flickr.com/photos/pingswept/4456678893/"><img src="http://farm3.static.flickr.com/2763/4456678893_bf791f0782.jpg" width="500" height="345" alt="Sandhill challenge car" /></a>